dynamic-and-active-systems-lab/airspyhf_channelize/README.md

 `/usr/local/bin/airspyhf_rx -f 91.7 -m on -a 912000 -r stdout -g on -l high -t 0 | netcat -u localhost 10000`

 This requires the installation of [airspyhf](https://github.com/airspy/airspyhf).
 Installation instructions for this can be found [below](https://github.com/dynamic-and-active-systems-lab/airspyhf_channelize#installing-airspyhf_rx).
 This pipes data from airspyhf_rx to netcat, which then sends the data via UDP to port 10000.
-The `airspychannelizermain` function requires single precision complex data with frame lengths of 128 complex samples.
+The `airspyhf_channelize` function requires single precision complex data with frame lengths of 128 complex samples.

 ### Controlling opreration
 After running these two commands the program will start up but will initially be in an idle stat.
 There are three states of operation: 1) Idle/Pause 2) Running 3) Dead/Killed.
 The program accepts commands to transition between states from local port 10001.
 Transmitting a 1 will start the channelization and output.
 Transmitting a 0 will pause the operation and put the program into a idle state.
 Transmitting a -1 will terminate the program.
 In a separate terminal window, transmit the start, pause, or kill commands with commands: